 16. Peach Hair

 Peach is another unconventional hair color that you can try.
 It can suit a bubbly and playful personality, especially when you’re in a kawaii mood.
 This pretty pastel can help add glow on your cheeks on days when you feel down and blue.

 If you’ve fantasized about being a mermaid, then a rich, teal hair color can make you feel like you’re living this childhood dream.
 Let the color shine by going for a straight, one-length haircut like a blunt bob.
 Keep your smooth and frizz-free so you exude a high-fashion appeal wherever you go.

 Want to add some edge to your look?
 Ash hair color can help you.
 It’s a buildable color and can be mixed with other hues to give your hair a matte and sophisticated finish.
 You can also help tone down strong and vibrant colors by combining them with ashy tones.
 If you love wearing colorful outfits and you’re looking for a neutral hair color, try ash.

-This warm medium shade of brown can also suit different skin tones, whether you’re a mestiza or a morena.
+This warm medium shade of brown can also suit different skin tones.
 Honey hair color has some hints of orange thrown in, so it’s perfect for the summer when you want to show off your sun-kissed glow.
-Don’t want to completely change your hair color?
-Go for dip-dyed honey hair.
-This way, you don’t have to retouch your roots when your hair starts to grow.

-Ready for a hair makeover?
-Pick a hair color for fair skin, book that salon appointment, and get ready to say hello to your new mane.
+Ready for a makeover?
+Pick a hair color, and get ready to say hello to your new mane.
 How exciting!